hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - a collection of internet-connected devices infected by malware
   - unauthorized access
   - malicious activities including credentials leaks, unauthorized access, data theft and DDoS attacks
+  - group of computers connected to the Internet that have been compromised by a hacker using a virus or Trojan horse

 - DoS and DDoS
+  - an application attack using <span style="color: #bb6600;">botnet</span> from multiple remote locations that flood a web application causing a degraded performance or a complete outage
   - categories of attacks: <span style="color: #bb6600;">protocol & volume-based</span>
   - common attacks: syn flood, udp flood, http flood, ping of death, smurf attack, fraggle attack, slowloris, application level attacks, NTP amplification,advanced persistent DoS (APDoS), zer-day DDoS attacks
   - DDoS: shutting down a network or service, causing it to be inaccessible to its intended users